By Chet Yarbrough

 The redeeming quality of Kafka’s story is the human desire for freedom that is not extinguished even in the darkest times of a country’s repression.
 Against all obstacles, Ka insists on freedom.
 In Ka’s case freedom means death just as it did for many who died in Auschwitz, Dachau, and Treblinka.

 Kafka’s hell exists in today’s world just as it did when it was published in 1925.
-Hopefully, readers of this review are not living a Kafkaesque country. [contact-form-7 404 "Not Found"]
+Hopefully, readers of this review are not living in a Kafkaesque country. [contact-form-7 id=”1710″ title=”Contact form 1″]